Knowsley Metropolitan Council sees 60% improvement in EHCP quality in 9 months

 Introducing Invision360 to address the quality of EHCPs for children and young people with SEN was a big decision for Knowsley Metropolitan Council.
 However, in just nine months, the council has seen a 60% improvement in plan quality.

 We catch up with, Knowsley Metropolitan Council’s Cabinet Member for Children’s Services, CLLR Harvey, who talks openly about the EHCP challenges and improvements at Knowsley Metropolitan Council.

-CLLR Harvey, could you tell us what Knowsley Metropolitan Council was struggling with before introducing Invision360?
+CLLR Harvey, could you tell us what Knowsley Metropolitan Council was struggling with before introducing Invision360 EHCP audit tool?

 “We needed to create a QA framework that was resource-efficient.
 One that improves consistency and objectivity so that children and young people have EHCPs that meet their needs.

-“We approached Invision360 after hearing about its value from other local authorities that had been in a similar position to us.
+“We approached Invision360 after hearing about the value of the EHCP audit tool from other local authorities that had been in a similar position to us.

 “We had already identified that we needed a far more joined-up way of enabling education, health and social care professionals to contribute to the EHCP auditing process.
-Invision360 facilitates this.
+Invision360 EHCP audit tool facilitates this.
 The step-by-step approach guides auditors by using criteria drawn from nationally recognised good practice documentation.

 “We lacked objectivity and knowledge on how to order the outcomes for each section of the EHCP.
 With Invision360, this has already been considered so that we can evidence any concerns over consistency and quality.”